A baby step-giant step roadmap algorithm for general algebraic sets: Low dimensional roadmap in general

 The number of arithmetic operations performed in $\D[\eps]$ in Step 2 is bounded by $D^{O(m+p)}d^{O((m+p) k)}$ according to the complexity analysis of Algorithm \ref{alg:lowspecial} (Roadmap for Lower Dimensional Special Algebraic Sets).
-Moreover the degree in $\eps$ is bounded by $O(d)^{k}$ by \cite[Algorithm 15.10 (Parametrized Curve Segments)]{BPRbook2}, since the computations of Algorithm (Curve segments) with coefficients in $\D[\eps]$ is contained in the computations of \cite[Algorithm 15.10 (Parametrized Curve Segments)]{BPRbook2} in $\D$ with parameter $\eps$.
-So the the number of arithmetic operations in $\D$ in Step 2 (and hence the complexity) is bounded by $D^{O(m+p)}d^{O((m+p) k)}$.
+Moreover the degree in $\eps$ is bounded by $O(d)^{k}$.
+To see this one has to observe that the arithmetic operations in $\D[\eps]$ in the call to Algorithm \ref{alg:curvesegments} (Curve Segments) coincide with those performed by \cite[Algorithm 15.10 (Parametrized Curve Segments)]{BPRbook2} with $\eps$ treated as a parameter.
+It follows from the complexity analysis of \cite[Algorithm 15.10 (Parametrized Curve Segments)]{BPRbook2} that the degree in $\eps$ is bounded by $O(d)^{k}$.

+So the number of arithmetic operations in $\D$ in Step 2 and hence the complexity is bounded by $D^{O(m+p)}d^{O((m+p)k)}$.

 The complexity of Step 3 is also bounded by $D^{O(m+p)}d^{O((m+p) k}$ according to the complexity analysis of Algorithm \ref{alg:limitofacurve} (Limit of Curve).

 Thus the total complexity of the algorithm is $D^{O(m+p)}d^{O((m+p) k)}$. \eop